Privacy Policy

 If we process your data that is incomplete or incorrect, you can request that we correct or complete it at any time.

-You can request that we delete your data if we are processing it unlawfully or if the processing disproportionately interferes with your legitimate protection interests.
-Please note that there may be reasons that prevent immediate deletion, for example in the case of legally regulated retention obligations.
+You can request that we delete your data if we process it unlawfully or if the processing disproportionately infringes upon your legitimate interests.
+Please note that there may be reasons that prevent immediate deletion, for example, in the case of legally mandated retention periods.

-Regardless of whether you exercise your right to deletion, we will delete your data immediately and completely, provided that there is no legal or statutory retention obligation to the contrary.
+Regardless of whether you exercise your right to erasure, we will delete your data immediately and completely, unless there is a contractual or legal obligation to retain it.

 Right to restriction of processing: